This flavorful and totally irresistible Beef Ragu Pasta is pure comfort food! A cousin to boeuf bourguignon & perfect for a chilly night.

 - Remove the meat and bay leaf from the pot, and allow to cool slightly.
 Shred the meat (removing any fatty areas) and return it to the pot.
-Add the parsley and mix to combine.
+Mix to combine.

 - Bring a large pot of water to a boil.
+Add a generous amount of salt, 1+ tablespoon.
 Add the pasta, and cook at a rolling boil until just tender.
 Drain.
 Toss the sauce with the hot pasta.

 Amount Per Serving: Calories: 774Total Fat: 43gSaturated Fat: 16gTrans Fat: 2gUnsaturated Fat: 24gCholesterol: 188mgSodium: 550mgCarbohydrates: 36gFiber: 4gSugar: 6gProtein: 63g